 This leads us to the conclusion that certificate fingerprints (MD5, SHA-1 or SHA-256 and others) are used as certificate identifiers which do not correlate with the certificate signature algorithm.
 The signature algorithm is encoded in a certificate and designates a cryptographic function used by a Certificate Authority to sign and issue the given certificate.

-Let us remind and assure you once again that for the end-entity certificate (the one containing hostname / domain name / service hostname you apply an SSL certificate to) Comodo Certificate Authority uses sha256WithRSAEncryption as a default signature algorithm starting April 2014.
+Let us remind and assure you once again that for the end-entity certificate (the one containing hostname / domain name / service hostname you apply an SSL certificate to) Comodo Certificate Authority (now Sectigo CA) uses sha256WithRSAEncryption as a default signature algorithm starting April 2014.

 In order to check whether the certificate installed on your site or service was signed using SHA-1 or SHA-2 hash function family (including SHA-256), try running a quick online test or other available methods described in the “How do I check my hashing algorithm?” article in our knowledgebase.